Neighbourhood unit: Urban application

 Mumford observes a bidirectional relationship between the neighbourhood unit realtor's residential subdivision model.
-Clarence Perry in fact resided within Forest Hills Gardens at the time he presented his treatise on neighbourhoods 1923.
-While spatial elements of ‘neighbourhoods’ such as Forest Hills Gardens or Westwood Highlands are in keeping with those championed by reformers and progressive planners, these suburbs do not have common ideological origins.
-Instead realtors playing the role of ‘community builder’ had quite insidious consequences for ideas about public space, community inclusion and political agency.
+Clarence Perry in fact resided within Forest Hills Gardens at the time he presented his treatise on neighbourhoods in 1923.
+While spatial elements of neighbourhoods such as Forest Hills Gardens or Westwood Highlands are in keeping with those championed by reformers and progressive planners, these suburbs do not have common ideological origins.
+Instead, realtors playing the role of "community builder" had quite insidious ideas about public space, community inclusion, and political agency.

-The use of deed restrictions by neighbourhood corporations wanting to control undesirable externalities in the early 1900s (and beyond) has been linked to ongoing racial segregation in the United States.
+The use of deed restrictions by neighbourhood corporations in the early 1900s (and beyond) has been linked to ongoing racial segregation in the United States.
 The use of the ‘neighbourhood unit’ in this way emphasises exclusion rather than inclusion as initially intended.
-Traces of the exclusion remain evident within the streetscape of neighbourhoods such as Forest Hill Gardens with signs delineating the ownership of commonly considered public space.
-In contemporary Melbourne, Australia, the Owners Corporations Act 2006 enables access restrictions upon facilities generally considered public.
-Western Leisure Management makes this explicit on their website relating to use of facilities within the ‘un-gated’ neighbourhoods they manage;

-"These estates are part of an Owners Corporation and the facilities within are accessible by Residents Only and are not open to the general public."
+Traces of such exclusion remain evident within the streetscape of neighbourhoods such as Forest Hill Gardens with signs delineating the ownership of commonly considered public space.
+In contemporary Melbourne, Australia, the Owners Corporations Act of 2006 enables access restrictions upon facilities generally considered public.
+Western Leisure Management makes this explicit on their website relating to use of facilities within the ‘un-gated’ neighbourhoods they manage: "These estates are part of an Owners Corporation and the facilities within are accessible by Residents Only and are not open to the general public."

-In the Soviet Union, the neighborhood unit schema was being widely criticized and disfavored for its waste of space and "bourgeois in nature" during the Stalin era.
-However, the idea of Microdistrict, proposed by the Soviet planners in 1950s and had been practiced in several communist countries, was essentially similar to the neighborhood unit schema.
+In the Soviet Union, the neighborhood unit schema was widely criticized and disfavored for its waste of space and "bourgeois" nature during the Stalin era.
+However, the idea of Microdistrict, proposed by the Soviet planners in 1950s, had been practiced in several communist countries and was similar to the neighborhood unit schema.

 Sociological implications

-The concept of the neighbourhood unit historically correspond to activities of American wave of school of urban studies and ecology called Chicago school, operating mostly in the 1920s and 1930s.
-It is closely linked to activities of Jane Jacobs, American urbanist and humanist in the field of migrant integration and child labour force.
+The concept of the neighbourhood unit historically corresponds to activities of the American school of urban studies and ecology called the Chicago school, operating mostly in the 1920s and 1930s.
+It is closely linked to the activities of Jane Jacobs, American urbanist and humanist in the field of migrant integration and child labour force.

-The schema of neighbourhood unit further refers to Charles Horton Cooley´s theory of primary groups and to the concept of neighbourhood as a type of a residential community.
+The schema of neighbourhood unit further refers to Charles Horton Cooley´s theory of primary groups and the concept of neighbourhood as a type of residential community.

-The concept of the neighbourhood unit should have enhanced the feeling of identification with the environment for the incomers, support their spatial integration, foster social cohesion and avoid social pathology, taking the form of alienation and civic indifference.
+The concept of the neighbourhood unit should have enhanced the feeling of identification with the environment for the incomers, supported their spatial integration, fostered social cohesion to avoid social pathology, taking the form of alienation and civic indifference.